Marklong7/BankFraudDetection/README.md

 > [2] Corbett-Davies, Sam, et al. "Algorithmic decision making and the cost of fairness."
 Proceedings of the 23rd acm sigkdd international conference on knowledge discovery and data mining.
 2017.

-> [3] Pombal, J., Cruz, A. F., Bravo, J., Saleiro, P., Figueiredo, M. A., & Bizarro, P. (2022).
-Understanding Unfairness in Fraud Detection through Model and Data Bias Interactions.
+> [3] Pombal, J., et al. Understanding Unfairness in Fraud Detection through Model and Data Bias Interactions.
 KDD Workshop on Machine Learning in Finance, August 14–18, 2022, Washington DC